Generate an SBOM for CRA: Tools, Formats, CI/CD

 Let's start with what the regulation says.
 Annex I, Part II of the CRA requires manufacturers to:

-"identify and document vulnerabilities and components contained in the product, including by drawing up a software bill of materials in a commonly used and machine-readable format"
+"identify and document vulnerabilities and components contained in products with digital elements, including by drawing up a software bill of materials in a commonly used and machine-readable format covering at the very least the top-level dependencies of the products"

 Key points: